Scholarships and Awards

 Retention data for merit-based awards can be found here.

 Incoming first-year students receive automatic consideration for all scholarships, including the ones listed below.
 Students do not need to apply separately.
-Any incoming student receiving a scholarship will be notified directly.
+Any incoming student receiving a scholarship will be notified at the time of admission.

 Scroll down for descriptions of the awards and scholarships offered to students at Lewis & Clark Law School, as well as awards offered by organizations outside of the law school.